 - Edge 530's navigation is simpler.
 You can't enter an address to navigate to that point, nor does it have a database of points of interest.
 But it does have a complete map of Europe with all roads and streets, and almost every trail

-- Edge 530 does not allow you to vary the scale of the route altitude profile page, while Edge 830 does (because it allows you to "click" on each axis and directly zoom in or out)
+- The Edge 530 does not allow you to vary the scale of the route altitude profile page, while on the Edge 830 it is possible (because you can "click" on each axis and increase or decrease directly).

 And that's it, that's the difference between the two.
 The way of control and the possibilities of navigation.
 That's where the 100 euro difference is, because in all other respects the two are identical.